 Next, you will visit Lhasa’s impressive Potala Palace, Jokhang Temple, Barkhor Bazaar, Sera, and Drepung Monasteries.
 Finally, you will fly to Bhutan (the last Shangri-La) to visit the stunning Taktsang Monastery (Tiger’s nest temple) and several other fortresses and Dzongs.
 In addition, you will be thrilled with an exciting flight and panoramic views of the Himalayan ranges while landing at Gongar Airport in Lhasa and Paro International airport in Bhutan.

 HimalayanWindows makes every effort to make your Nepal Tibet Bhutan Cultural Tour smooth and pleasant, keeping all the possible attractions to visit and providing quality services throughout the journey.
-To accomplish this trip with some trekking and adventures, check out our Cultural Tour and Trekking (Nepal, Tibet, and Bhutan) – 20 Days.
+To accomplish this trip with some trekking and adventures.
+Upon your request, we can fully customize the itinerary and provide you with high-end hotels throughout the journey.

 Add-on trip in Kathmandu that you may consider;